 First-year law students take a required set of courses listed below, as well as a 1L elective in the spring.
 The list of electives available changes each year.
-In the second and third years, the only required courses are a legal ethics course and a professional skills course.
-In addition, students must take two courses with a substantial writing component.
-Other than that, students are free to choose for themselves.
+Additional degree requirements include the successful completion of a class designated as meeting the professional responsibility requirement, 40 core credit hours in the second and third years, two courses with a substantial writing component, and eight total credits in experiential courses.

 The courses listed below are loosely grouped into categories for ease of reading, although no formal groupings exist in our curriculum.
-These lists include courses taught in the 2012-13 and 2013-14 school years.
+These lists include courses taught in the 2020-21 and 2021-22 school years.
 Not all of these courses are offered every year, but this list will give you a representative sample of the variety of courses we might offer over any two-year period.
 Other new courses will likely be offered during your time at the Law School.
-To browse course descriptions for the current year, visit our Students section.
+To browse course descriptions for the current year, visit my.UChicago.

 Upper Level Courses